-Table 11. observations Fields
+Table 10. observations Fields

-Field Name Field Type Constraints Description patientId string required if any data is present The identifier used to map data to a specific patient (i.e., a specific member of the insurance plan).
-This field is defined in every data group.
-See Representing Patients with Patient IDs for more information about IDs. serviceProvi derNpi integer minimum value= 1000000000.
-Maximum value= 29999999999 The NPI number of the service provider. serviceDate date date must be in the past The date the service was performed.
-The date must be in the standard date format, YYYY-MM-DD. observationC ode string A code representing the observation being reported in the current record. codeSystem enumerated string The allowed values are: • cpt • hcpcs • loinc • mapped • snomed The code system used for the supplied observation in the observationCode field.
+Field Name Field Type Constraints Description serviceDate date date must be in the past The date the service was performed.
+The date must be in the standard date format, YYYY-MM-DD. observationC ode string A code representing the observation being reported in the current record. codeSystem enumerated string The allowed values are: • cpt • cpt2 • hcpcs • loinc • mapped • snomed The code system used for the supplied observation in the observationCode field.
 If mapped is used, it means that a freeform value will be supplied in the corresponding observationCode field; this value will not conform to any of the standard code systems supported by the MHDC Quality Measures specification.
 The code system selected for each record must adequately describe the unique observation supplied for that record.
 For example, the code system must explicitly distinguish between diastolic and systolic blood pressure and allow providers to explicitly indicate the record provides one or the other.
-Systems that only supply a code for blood pressure generally may not be used to supply blood pressure results. value number none The numerical value of the vital sign or observation in the units indicated by the unit field.

-Field Name Field Type Constraints Description unit enumerated See Allowed Values in the The unit designator for the observation. string section on representing Only one unit is valid per type of units for information measurement; you may need to convert about the allowed unit your source data to report it in the designators and what they specified unit.
-If the desired type of unit mean. is not represented in the list of allowed values, contact MHDC to have it added to the specification.
+Systems that only supply a code for blood pressure generally may not be used to supply blood pressure results. value number none The numerical value of the vital sign or observation in the units indicated by the unit field. unit enumerated string section on representing units for information about the allowed unit The unit designator for the observation.
+Only one unit is valid per type of measurement; you may need to convert your source data to report it in the specified unit.
+If the desired type of unit is not represented in the list of allowed values, contact MHDC to have it added to the specification.